-Barrel proof bourbon drinkers rejoice – the latest release of Elijah Craig Barrel Proof and the first-ever bottles of Larceny Barrel Proof are beginning to hit shelves across the country as we speak.
+Barrel proof bourbon drinkers rejoice – the latest release of Elijah Craig Barrel Proof and Larceny Barrel Proof are beginning to hit shelves across the country as we speak.
 If you’ve ever spotted a bottle, you may have been mystified by a little four character batch number on the bottom right of the label.
 Not to worry – we’re here to help you figure out exactly which release you have in hand.

 1. The Letter